hyurl/sfn-cookie/README.md

 ## API

-- `new Cookie(name: string, value: string, options:? object)` All `options` includes:
+- `new Cookie(name: string, value: string, options:? object)` All `options` include:
-    - `maxAge: number` How many seconds that this cookies should last.
+    - `maxAge: number` How many seconds that this cookie should last.
-    - `expires: number|string|Date`: Keep to a specified date.
+    - `expires: number|string|Date`: Keep alive to a specified date.
     - `sameSite`: Honor same-site principle, could be either `strict` or `lax`.
-    - `domain`: Set cookie for a domain name.
+    - `domain`: Set cookie for a specified domain name.
     - `path`: Set cookie for a specified pathname.
     - `httpOnly`: Only HTTP, not JavaScript, can access this cookie.
     - `Secure`: This cookie won't be sent if not using HTTPS protocol.